-The here determined cryo-EM structures of PspA and PspA+EPL rods bear most apparent similarity with the determined IST1/CHMP1B ESCRT-III assembly (McCullough et al., 2015).
-More recently, IST1/CHMP1B could also be reconstituted with negatively charged lipids that were found in the lumen of the assembly (Nguyen et al. 2020).
-In presence of lipids, the diameter of the IST1/CHMP1B tubular assemblies increased from 240 to 280 Å leading to the hypothesis of high and low constriction states, respectively.
-In analogy to the IST1/CHMP1B as well as Chlamydomonas IM30/Vipp1 rods (Theis et al., 2019), we here observed that PspA rods can include lipid bilayers in the lumen, accompanied by changes in diameter from 220 to 275 Å, which therefore, represent different constriction states.
-Noteworthy, our preparations of PspA alone also revealed a significant variation of the diameters of the rods.
+The cryo-EM structures of PspA and PspA+EPL rods determined here bear the most apparent similarity with the determined IST1/CHMP1B ESCRT-III assembly (McCullough et al., 2015).
+More recently, IST1/CHMP1B could also be reconstituted with negatively charged lipids that were found in the lumen of the assembly (Nguyen et al., 2020).
+In the presence of lipids, the diameter of the IST1/CHMP1B tubular assemblies increased from 240 to 280 Å leading to the hypothesis of high and low constriction states, respectively.
+In analogy to the IST1/CHMP1B as well as Chlamydomonas IM30/Vipp1 rods (Theis et al., 2019), we observed that PspA rods can include lipid bilayers in the lumen, accompanied by changes in diameter from 220 to 275 Å, which therefore represent different constriction states.
+It is noteworthy that our preparations of PspA alone also revealed a significant variation of the diameters of the rods.
 This structural flexibility may be an important property of PspA to accommodate different bilayer intermediate configurations during the lipid interaction process.
-Furthermore, in the presence of lipids we detected density for helix α 0 in the PspA rod structure consistent with folding of N-terminal helix peptides of PspA and IM30 in presence of lipid bilayers (McDonald et al., 2015, 2017).
-Taken together, PspA rods are strong candidates for membrane remodeling proteins generating positive curvature, as IST1/CHMP1B and PspA assemblies share the same principal rod architecture, lipid topology and changes in diameters.
+Furthermore, in the presence of lipids, we detected density for helix α0 in the PspA rod structure consistent with folding of N-terminal helix peptides of PspA and IM30 in the presence of lipid bilayers (McDonald et al., 2015, 2017).
+Taken together, PspA rods are strong candidates for membrane remodeling proteins generating positive curvature, because IST1/CHMP1B and PspA assemblies share the same principal rod architecture, lipid topology, and changes in diameters.